 Elections will be held, soliciting a personal statement from each candidate ahead of time, allowing them a brief speech at the Medical Student Component House of Delegates Annual Meeting, and electing them via ballot.
 New officers assume roles immediately following the ASA ANESTHESIOLOGY annual meeting.
 Officers are elected to one year terms except for those that assume a senior role their second year (President Elect, Medical Student Alternate Delegate to AMA MSS.)

 4. Responsibilities of the Governing Council

 All officers must be ASA medical student members.
 A person may run for office more than once and may hold more than one term as an officer.
 The officers’ main goal and predominating responsibility will be to further outreach and increase medical student involvement.
-With the exception of the Alternate, all officers have voting privileges at the ASA Medical Student Component House of Delegates.
+The Governing Council is committed to increasing diversity, equity and inclusion within the specialty of anesthesia by identifying opportunities and resources for medical student trainees across the country.
+All officers have voting privileges at the ASA Medical Student Component House of Delegates.
 Specific officer responsibilities include, but are not limited to: